CurveDocs/curve-docs/docs/liquidity-gauges-and-minting-crv/gauge-controller/GaugeController.md

 ## **Adding Gauges and Gauge Data**

-After a liquidity gauge was deployed, it can be added to the `GaugeController` for it to be elegible to recieve CRV emissions.
+After a liquidity gauge was deployed, it can be added to the `GaugeController` for it to be eligible to receive CRV emissions.
 Adding a gauge requires a successfully passed DAO vote.

 !!!info "Check if a Gauge has been added to the GaugeController"